patcarter883/plugin-orion-next/docs/guide/setup.md

 import Vuex from 'vuex'
-import VuexORM from '@vuex-orm/core' import VuexORMAxios from '@vuex-orm/plugin-axios' import User from '@/models/User'
+import VuexORM from '@vuex-orm/core' import VuexORMOrion from '@vuex-orm/plugin-axios' import User from '@/models/User'

-VuexORM.use(VuexORMAxios) // <- No axios option.
+VuexORM.use(VuexORMOrion) // <- No axios option.

 const database = new VuexORM.Database()